Copyright 2011 by Gary L. Pullman

 Dorothy Gale discovers she's not in Kansas anymore

 I usually start my stories with an inciting moment, the point in the action that launches the rest of the narrative forward.
-(In the film version of L. Frank Baum’s novel, for example, the story begins when the protagonist, Dorothy Gale, runs away from home, because, had she not done so, she’d have been with Aunt Em, Uncle Henry, and the farmhands in the storm cellar and would have avoided the cyclone that carried her off to her adventures in faraway Oz.)
+(In The Wizard of Oz, the film version of L. Frank Baum’s novel, The Wonderful Wizard of Oz, for example, the story begins when the protagonist, Dorothy Gale, runs away from home, because, had she not done so, she’d have been with Aunt Em, Uncle Henry, and the farmhands in the storm cellar and would have avoided the cyclone that carried her off to her adventures in faraway Oz.)

 - The protagonist receives a strange package.